03b ROI Manager in detail

 Removes all ROI Manager rows and image ROIs.
 Use this when starting a new seed setup.

-Suggest ROIs
+Suggest spectra / ROIs (VCA)

 Existing ROIs are respected.
 Before candidate detection starts, every pixel already covered by a drawn ROI — whether placed manually or from a previous auto-suggestion run — is zeroed out in the response map.
 The algorithm is completely blind to those areas and will not place a new suggestion on top of an existing one.
 This means you can place a ROI manually on a known structure first and then run Suggest ROIs to fill in the remaining structures automatically without getting duplicates.
 Dummy spectrum rows and Gaussian model rows have no spatial footprint and are not masked.